 Review of the national mortality review function

-In September 2021, Francis Health was commissioned to undertake an independent review that looked at the ‘first principles’ of mortality review as a function.
-Based on these findings, a blueprint for a transformed mortality review function was developed for the Commission board to consider.
+In September 2021, Francis Health was commissioned to undertake an independent review looking at the ‘first principles’ of mortality review as a function.

 If you have any questions about the independent review or the new NMRF, you can email: NMRFchange@hqsc.govt.nz.